 First, a warning.
 This is not an easy book to read.
 It doesn't hold back and is very dark.
-However, at its heart, it's also a love story.
-One that will leave you with uncomfortable mixed feelings most likely.
-But isn't that they joy of a well-written book?
+However, at its heart, there's also love.
+Love that will leave you with uncomfortable mixed feelings most likely.
+But isn't that the best part of a well-written book?
 It leaves you thinking.
-It leaves you questioning your own feelings about it.
+It leaves you questioning your own feelings about the story and the characters.

 I won't go too deep into the plot, but I know most of you who are reading this are romance readers, so if you want to know if this is a happy ending or not, scroll to the bottom of the post to see under the spoiler heading.
 If you don't want to be spoiled.
 Avoid that. :)

 I'm still processing my own feelings about this book, but I think my biggest takeaway is that we can't ever know what it's like to be in someone else's shoes.
 We make judgments.
-We know what's "right" unequivocally.
+We know what's right unequivocally.
 Or we think we do.
-But is it always so black and white?
+But is it always so cut and dried?
 I don't know.
 Hence the uncomfortable feelings.

 So if I were in this book, I'd be one of the antagonists (like her aunt.)
 But the story made me root for Wavy and Kellen.
 So...yeah.
 It's a book that effs with your head.
-That's one reason I read dark romance.
+That's one reason I read dark books.
 I don't mind a book messing with my lines.
+Fiction gives a space for that.
 But I also know that's not for everyone.
 So, you've been warned. : )

 But if you decide to pick it up, you're going to get one hell of a read.